Stream-AD/MStream/README.md

 3. Run `make clean` to clean binaries.

 ## Demo
-1. Run `./demo.sh` to compile the code and run it on example dataset.
+1. Run `./demo.sh` to compile the code and run it on example dataset

 ## Command line options